ABOUT US

 Carolyn is a long term Territorian and has called Darwin home, living and working in the Territory whilst raising a family for more than 30 years, and will continue to enjoy all the things the Territory continues to offer.

-• Natalie Lim - Psychologist/Registrar Clinical Psychologist - Durack
+Natalie Lim - Clinical Psychologist

 Bachelor of Psychological Science